There are houses that announce themselves, and houses that reveal themselves slowly. This is the latter.

 Or continue exploring the property ↓

-Greenville itself has become one of the more considered small cities in the South — a downtown that wasn’t manufactured but rather recovered and built upon.
+Greenville itself has become one of the more considered small cities in the South — a downtown that wasn’t manufactured but recovered and built upon.
 Falls Park, a food scene that surprises people, and a creative class that chose to stay rather than move to Charlotte or Atlanta.

 47 Wallace Street in the Dunean Mill District, with Centennial Park to the south